huntforgz/cs541dlfinalproject_chexnet/README.md

 | Hernia        | 0.9416        |

 ## Computation time
-The training was done using single Tesla P100 GPU and took approximately 22h.
+The training was done using double Tesla P100 GPU and 6h on downsize data.